 About The Campaign

-NAMI Arizona, Family Involvement Center (FIC), the Mental Health Awareness Coalition (MHAC), Community Bridges, and Magellan of Arizona joined forces to educate the community about mental health issues and to highlight ordinary people affected by mental illness who are conquering their mental illness and making extraordinary contributions to others and the community.
+NAMI Arizona, Family Involvement Center (FIC), the Mental Health Awareness Coalition (MHAC), Community Bridges, Hope Lives and Magellan Health Services of Arizona joined forces to educate the community about mental health issues and to highlight ordinary people affected by mental illness who are conquering their mental illness and making extraordinary contributions to others and the community.

 Mental Illness Strikes 1 in 4

 Behavioral health is complex and misunderstood.
 This website provides information, resources, events and activities about mental health and substance abuse.
-The site includes a calendar of events, highlights of individuals living with a mental illness, facts and statistics on mental health, resources for where to go for help and links to NAMI Arizona, FIC, the MHAC, Community Bridges and Magellan of Arizona.
+The site includes a calendar of events, highlights of individuals living with a mental illness, facts and statistics on mental health, resources for where to go for help and links to NAMI Arizona, FIC, the MHAC, Community Bridges, Hope Lives and Magellan Health Services of Arizona.

 Click here to go to the information and resources page.